codefresh-io/docs.codefresh.io/_docs/getting-started/on-demand-environments.md

 By default Codefresh will connect to your Git provider and do the following:

-1. Auto-build every new commit that happens in master or any other branch and
+1. Auto-build every new commit that happens in master or any other branch
 2. Auto-build every new branch when it is created

 You can change the default behavior so that it matches your own workflow using extra [GIT Triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/).